grafana/grafana/docs/sources/panels-visualizations/visualizations/xy-chart/index.md

 | 1   | 1   | 9   |
 | 2   | 2   | 4   |

-In the resulting chart, x-fields are generated from the values in column "a" unless you define it differently.
+In the resulting chart, the x-field is generated from the values in column "a" unless you define it differently.

-##### Y-fields
+##### Y-field

 After the x-field is set, by default, all the remaining number fields in the data frame are designated as the y-fields.
-You can use the y-field selector to explicitly choose which fields to use for y.
+You can use this option to explicitly choose which fields to use for y.

 The series of the chart are generated from the y-fields.
 To make changes to a series in an xy chart, make [overrides][Configure field overrides] to the y-field.

+{{< admonition type=note >}}
+Any field you use in the [Size field](#size-field) or [Color field](#color-field) doesn't generate a series.
+{{< /admonition >}}

 You can also use [overrides][Configure field overrides] to exclude y-fields individually.
-To exclude y-fields individually, add an override with the following properties for each y-field you want removed:
+To do so, add an override with the following properties for each y-field you want removed:

 - Override type: **Fields with name**
 - Override property: **Series > Hide in area**
 - Area: **Viz**

-Any field you use in the [Size field](#size-field) or [Color field](#color-field), doesn't generate a series.

 #### Manual series mapping options